 I like to understand the principles and functions of systems across domains: how and why things work the way they do for individuals, groups, societies, civilizations.
 I’ve studied international diplomacy, economics, anthropology, and the history of European and Chinese economic divergence.
 I’ve written theses on land rights and market reform in Bhutan and Asian economic development.
 I was awarded the London School of Economics 2009 Fei Xiaotong prize for my writing on technological development in India and China.

-I’m an entrepreneur and founder.
 I co-founded Evolving Ground, a growing community of practitioners laying the foundations for a new form of Vajrayana.
 I teach in the community, facilitate practice labs, and give guidance and support in personal practice consultation.
 I also provide bespoke partnerships for leaders with executive responsibilities.